jtophilip/bindingtutor/doc/GettingStarted.rst

 Congradulations, you've just plotted your first binding curve using MTBindingSim.

-Try changing the values of [A] total, K_D, or the binding ratio to see how the curves change.
+Try changing the values of [A] total, K\ :sub:`D`\, or the binding ratio to see how the curves change.
 After plotting four curves you'll have a graph that looks like this

 Screen shot of graph with 4 curves